-Duty of Reasonable Care: In general, land managers have a 'duty to use reasonable care' to keep the premises safe and to guard or warn visitors from a hidden danger or defect that presents a reasonably foreseeable risk of harm.
+Duty of Reasonable Care: In general, the land manager has a duty to use reasonable care to keep the premises safe and to guard or warn the visitor from any hidden danger or defect that presents a reasonably foreseeable risk of harm.

-Federal Tort Claims Act: A law that enables a person to sue the United States in federal court for "money damages...for injury or loss of property, or personal injury or death caused by the negligent or wrongful act or omission of any employee of the Government while acting within the scope of his office or employment, under circumstances where the United States, if a private person, would be liable to the claimant in accordance with the law of the place where the act or omission occurred."
+Federal Tort Claims Act: Under this law, a person can sue the United States in federal court for "money damages...for injury or loss of property, or personal injury or death caused by the negligent or wrongful act or omission of any employee of the Government while acting within the scope of his office or employment, under circumstances where the United States, if a private person, would be liable to the claimant in accordance with the law of the place where the act or omission occurred."
 (28 U.S.C.A. § 1346(b))